kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

     ```kotlin
     @Component
-    class CacheWarmupInterceptor : GraphInterceptor<JdbcDatabase> {
+    class CacheWarmupInterceptor : GraphInterceptor<JdbcDataSource> {

-        override fun init(value: JdbcDatabase): JdbcDatabase {
+        override fun afterInit(value: JdbcDataSource): JdbcDataSource {
             // warm up cache
+            return value
         }

-        override fun release(value: JdbcDatabase): JdbcDatabase {
+        override fun beforeRelease(value: JdbcDataSource): JdbcDataSource {
             return value
         }
     }
     ```

+An interceptor is an ordinary component: it can be declared with `@Component` or by a factory method, and it may take dependencies of its own.

 The `GraphInterceptor` interface is almost the same as the `Lifecycle` contract, except for the return type.
-The `init(T value)` method receives an already fully initialized component.
+The `afterInit(T value)` method is called after the component has been created and its own `Lifecycle.init()` has finished.
 The method may return a modified or completely different instance of the given type, and that object will be used as a dependency by other components.
-The `release(T value)` method receives the component before release, meaning it is still a working and not yet cleaned-up instance.
+The `beforeRelease(T value)` method receives the component before release, meaning it is still a working and not yet cleaned-up instance, and it runs before `Lifecycle.release()` and `AutoCloseable.close()`.

+An interceptor is bound to a component by the **exact** declared type of that component — `GraphInterceptor<JdbcDataSource>` intercepts a component declared as `JdbcDataSource`, not its subtypes — and by tag: an untagged interceptor intercepts untagged components, and `@Tag(Tag.Any.class)` on the interceptor makes it intercept components with any tag.